rive-app/rive-unreal/README.md

 For this technical preview, you can add the Rive Unreal plugin to your existing Unreal projects by downloading the plugin from the Github Releases, and copy/pasting the Rive folder into your `Plugins/` folder of your project (or creating one).

-Then drag in a `.riv` file to your Unreal project to generate a new Widget Blueprint, Texture Object, and a Rive File definition.
+Now, you should be able to drag in `.riv` files to your Unreal project to generate a new Widget Blueprint, and a Rive File definition.

 ### Awesome Rive